Testing of nanomaterials

 The OECD Guidelines for the Testing of Chemicals is a unique set of approximately 180 test guidelines (TG) and related documents used to test and assess the potential effects of chemicals on human health and the environment.
 These guidelines are grouped into five sections: 1: Physico-chemical properties; 2: Effects on biotic (living) systems; 3: Fate and behaviour in the environment; 4: Health effects, and 5: Other test guidelines.

-The OECD test guideline program also considers new alternative high-throughput and non-animal test methods, support the development of Integrated Approaches for Testing and Assessment (IATAs) for example aligned with Adverse Outcome Pathways (AOPs), and implements FAIR data solutions, which provide an improved basis for new test guidelines and Safe and Sustainable by Design (SSbD) approaches.
+The OECD test guideline program also considers new alternative high-throughput and non-animal test methods (known as New Approach Methodologies, NAMs), supporting the development of Integrated Approaches for Testing and Assessment (IATAs) for example aligned with Adverse Outcome Pathways (AOPs), and implementing FAIR data solutions, which provide an improved basis for new test guidelines and Safe and Sustainable by Design (SSbD) approaches.